 Telegram received.
-I can not become a member of your organization because I think your propaganda Plenipotentiary thousands of years and the fruits withdrawn. have been wars.
-I think the plan should be changed and all peoples should prepare for peace and that would prove our best defense.
+I can not become a member of your organization thousands of years and the fruits withdrawn. have been wars.
+I think the plan would prove our best defense.
 To do this we should not now increase the army and the navy.